 - Once you’ve done that you’ll see that you could actually stop there – the draping layers of evergreens look great on their own.
 But keep going if you’d like.

-I hope that this post has helped you see how easy it is to create a Holiday chandelier – out of plant material that’s likely just outside your door.
-And if you do, I think you’ll find that it’s a great way to bring greater warmth, texture, and dare I say…love to your home this Holiday season.
+I hope that this post has shown you just how easy it is to create a Holiday chandelier – out of plant material that’s likely just outside your door.
+And if you do, I think you’ll find that it’s a great way to bring greater warmth, texture, and … dare I say … love to your home this Holiday season.

 Merry Christmas Friends,